rbren/lucy/README.md

 Lucy
 ====
-lucy is a tool for sharing, coordinating, and automating code in any language. lucy works by feeding JSON into code templates, producing customized code that compiles and runs.
+Lucy is a tool for sharing, coordinating, and automating code in any language.
+Lucy works by feeding JSON into code templates, producing customized code that compiles and runs.

-lucy is currently in beta - if you'd like to try it out, please e-mail bobby@bbrennan.info.
+Lucy is currently in beta - if you'd like to try it out, please e-mail bobby@bbrennan.info.

 <br><br>
 ## Installation